alephmembeth/alephmembeth.github.io/index.md

 layout: default
 ---

 Hi there, my name’s Max.
 I’m a postdoctoral research associate at the University of Oldenburg’s Department of Philosophy, working at the intersection of philosophy and empirical social research in an area known as “experimental philosophy”.
+If you want to know what’s happening in the world of x-phi right now, visit [The Experimental Philosophy Blog](https://xphi.net/), which I maintain.
 If you want to learn more about me, feel free to take a look at my

 + [publications](./publications.md),
 + [presentations](./presentations.md),